 Around noon we landed today at Chicago O’Hare Airport.
 Chicago was a short stopover for our next day’s flight to the west coast of the USA.
-So we only had one afternoon to stroll around the city before our trip continued to Los Angeles.
+So we only had one afternoon to stroll around the city and visit the most famous Tourist Attractions before our trip continued to Los Angeles.

 Table of contents

 Chicago is the third-largest city in the United States with a population of about 2.7 million and is located on the southwest shore of Lake Michigan, Illinois.
 The metropolitan area is home to up to 10 million people.
 Chicago has been an important trading city in the United States since the mid-19th century.
 This function is favored by its status as a railway junction and its location at the mouth of the Illinois Waterway.
 The Illinois Waterway connects to the Gulf of Mexico via the Mississippi River.
 The city is the seat of the Chicago Mercantile Exchange, the largest commodity futures exchange in the United States, and the Chicago Board of Trade, the largest commodity, futures and options exchange in the United States.
 It is also home to the largest regional exchange in the United States, the Chicago Stock Exchange.

 In 2014, Chicago attracted 50 million domestic leisure travelers, 11 million domestic business travelers and 1.3 million overseas visitors.
 In 2013, Chicago was chosen as one of the “Top Ten Cities in the United States” to visit for its restaurants, skyscrapers, museums, and waterfront, by the readers of Condé Nast Traveler and in 2020 for the fourth year in a row, Chicago was named the top U.S. city tourism destination.